cha-kos/syntheseyeser/README.md

 - Make each key in the board clickable, playing a note on each click.
 - Add visual filter controller and buttons to control delay.

-**Day 3**: Connect the visual filter and delay buttons to live update the values when changes.
+**Day 3**: Connect the visual filter control and delay buttons to live update the values when changes.
 - Make the effects apply to the audio immediately
 - Have the visual autofilter working based on a scale of 0hz-22khz